robyngit/metacatui-status/README.md

 - **homepage**: The URL of the homepage for the MetacatUI instance.
 - **emailContact**: The email address to contact for support.
 Optional.
 - **logo**: The filename of the logo image to display on the status page.
 The image goes in the `static/logos` directory.
 - **downSince**: Optional.
 This date and time will override the global "downSince" date and time in the `hugo.yaml` file.
-Use this field to specify a different date and time for when the MetacatUI instance went down.
-The format is "YYYY-MM-DDTHH:MM:SS" **In Pacific Time**.
+Use this field to specify a different date and time for when the MetacatUI instance went down. \*

 You can also add a custom message to the status page in markdown, below the front matter.
 This message will be displayed below the status message.
 If no custom message is required, then delete the example custom message from the markdown file.